 Close up, these wet spots look like soft spaces on top of the roof.
 It’s almost as if you could lightly press the spot and completely cave the roof in.

 If you can see these spots from far away, you need to get the issue fixed as soon as possible.
 You shouldn’t be able to see the water spots from your front yard.

 To identify these from a long distance, you should look for raised or depressed spots in your roof.
 These spots are as result of the wavy boards under the roof.
 If large sections of your roof are raised or depressed in this way, you should call a roof repair company now.

-The sooner you get the issue fixed, the better you can protect yourself against potential leaks.
 If you leave this kind of damage, you have two issues blooming.
 The first problem that you have is the potential leaking, and the second problem that you have is the damage that that water leaking is causing to your roof and your house.